-This lemon and garlic chicken traybake recipe is my favorite since it checks all the boxes:
+This baked chicken legs and potatoes recipe is my favorite since it checks all the boxes:

 - Full of flavor from lemon herb seasoning.

 - Simple ingredients you always have in your pantry.

 - Uses less oil than frying or searing, like the panko chicken breast recipe.